Interview preparation by employers is an important aspect of ensuring a great candidate experience and therefore hiring the best talent.

 3. Allow at least 10 minutes to thoroughly read the CV and note points which require discussion.
 Refer to any previous interview notes if relevant.

 4. If it is not the first interview, check well in advance (i.e. not 15 minutes before) for notes from previous interviewers.
-Arrange to speak to previous interviewers.
+Perhaps arrange to speak to previous interviewers.

-5. If it is the final stage of the process, ensure you glean all relevant information from the candidate.
+5. If it is the final stage of the process, ensure you check that the firm has all relevant information from the candidate.

 Finally, ensure you keep the candidate or your recruitment consultant updated on the progress of the application.
 Give a prompt decision where possible.
 Good management consultancy candidates may be considering a number of options and the interview process has a direct bearing on how likely a candidate is to accept an offer.